luyadev/luya/docs/guide/app-cmslayouts.md

 ## Provide CMS Layouts

-There are two ways of defining a cmslayout in order for importing them.
+There are two ways of defining a CMS layout in order for importing them.
 Either use the folder structure, where it requires a folder named `cmslayouts` or there is an option to defined them inside the {{luya\cms\admin\Module::$cmsLayouts}} property.

 ```php
 'cmsadmin' => [